tythonco/tython-website/_drafts/senseless-soql.md

   <img alt="" src="/images/2023-11-03-senseless-soql-meme.jpeg" />
 </p>

-If you'd like to learn more about the Permissions Assistant tool we're building, or if you have your own SOQL stories to share, please [contact us](mailto:support@tython.co)!
+If you have your own SOQL stories to share, or if you think the Permissions Assistant tool we are building can help restore some sense to your org's permissions quagmire, please [contact us](mailto:support@tython.co)!